 - Standardized test scores: Must include results from either the ACT or SAT.
 Bowdoin superscores test results for either examination and allows students to self-report their scores in the admissions process.
 Students who choose to matriculate will be required to submit verified test results.

 Letters of Recommendation

-All applicants to Bowdoin must submit a counselor recommendation and two teacher evaluations.
+All applicants to Bowdoin must submit a counselor recommendation, a teacher evaluation, and an additional recommendation.
 The counselor recommendation and the Secondary School Report should be completed by the applicant’s parent, primary instructor or home school network supervisor.
-We prefer that the teacher evaluations are submitted by a non-relative instructor that has been directly involved with the student’s academic experience.
-Additional outside recommendations from an employer, tutor, coach, member of the clergy, etc. may also be submitted as supplementary material.
+We prefer that the teacher evaluation is submitted by a non-relative instructor that has been directly involved with the student’s academic experience.
+The additional recommendation may be a second teacher evaluation or a recommendation from a clergy, coach, community-based organization counselor, employer, peer, or community member.
+Any additional outside recommendations may also be submitted as supplementary material.

 Q: Is an interview required for homeschooled applicants?

 A: While an interview isn't required, we strongly encourage homeschool students to complete an on- or off-campus interview.

 Learn more about Bowdoin interviews »